itchyny/sjsp/README.md

 ## Installation

-There are two ways to build sjsp; cabal-install and stack.
-If you have not Haskell environment yet, stack is a simpler way.
+There are two ways to build `sjsp`; cabal and stack.
+If you do not have Haskell environment yet, stack is a simpler way.

-### cabal-install
+### cabal

 ```
  $ git clone https://github.com/itchyny/sjsp